-Maritime boundary delimitation is one of the applications of positioning, therefore, what we are dealing with, are positions on the surface of the earth.
+Maritime boundary delimitation is one of the applications of positioning and what we are dealing with, therefore, are positions on the surface of the earth.
 The common notion is that a position is such a simple thing to understand!
 But is it?
 As a matter of fact, a position, particularly a horizontal position given by a pair of horizontal coordinates, is anything but a simple notion.
-There is a whole range of concepts hidden behind this notion which should be well understood by anyone who tries to work with horizontal positions.
+There is a whole ghost of concepts hidden behind this notion.

 As we have seen in the above (grossly simplified and abbreviated) discussion, there are all kinds of pitfalls one should be aware of when dealing with horizontal positions.
 The idea enshrined in UNCLOS II, that positions are self-evident and perfect is ill-advised.
-It is the conviction of the author that countries that are engaged in delimiting their maritime territories should be advised to pay due attention to the geodetic aspects of maritime boundary delimitation.
-A failure to do so may be quite injurious to their national interests.
+It is the conviction of the author that countries that are in the business of delimiting their maritime territories should be advised to pay due attention to the geodetic aspects of maritime boundary delimitation.
+A failure to do so may be injurious to their national interests.

-An earlier version of his paper was presented to the Curso de Derecho del Mar, organised by "Comision Permanente del Pacifico Sur" and "Academia Diplomatica del Peru", Lima, August 28, 1997 and will be published in the proceedings of the "course" in Spanish.
+This paper was presented to the Curso de Derecho del Mar, organised by "Comision Permanente del Pacifico Sur" and "Academia Diplomatica del Peru", Lima, August 28, 1997 and will be published in the proceedings of the "course" in Spanish.